 This past Friday Lockheed Martin Corp.
-(NYSE:LMTC) CEO Marilyn Hewson said she gave president-elect Donald Trump a “personal commitment” to reduce the price of the F-35 Joint Strike Fighter.
+(NYSE:LMTB) CEO Marilyn Hewson said she gave president-elect Donald Trump a “personal commitment” to reduce the price of the F-35 Joint Strike Fighter.
 Hewson’s comments were apparently in reaction to pressure from Trump for Lockheed Martin to lower the “tremendous cost” of the jet fighter in a tweet Trump sent Thursday.

 Said Hewson, "I had a very good conversation with president-elect Trump this afternoon and assured him that I've heard his message loud and clear about reducing the cost of the F-35."